 I just happen to have a few smaller Champagne flute bases than the standard 7cm wine glass bases.
 So I made one of my rows thinner to accommodate them.

-But my IVAR wooden wine glass rack turned out pretty functional in the end.
+But my IVAR glass hanging rack turned out pretty functional in the end.